laaRaa/of_inpainting/README.txt

 README file for two optical flow inpainting algorithms using the AMLE and Laplace-Beltrami operators on a 2D Riemannian manifold.
+The AMLE is implemented in C and the Laplace-Beltrami in Octave/Matlab

 -------------------------------
 AMLE OPTICAL FLOW INTERPOLATION